kvas-it/votegrity/README.md

 There are two options for violating authenticity: adding an extra vote and modifying a vote cast by one of the voters.
-First one is not possible because the number of the votes is visible during and after the election and each voter can check if he/she is counted as voted.
+First one is not possible because the number of the votes cast is visible during and after the election and each voter can check if the ballot that they received was used.
 Second is not possible because the voter whose vote was changed would see the change in the final results.

+A voter can only cast one vote because they have only one ballot available to them.

 We're relying on voters here to prevent vote injection and falsification, and one could argue that this is not a very reliable option.